jefffang123/jsmodule/README.md

    * event handlers are executed in the proper context, "this" always refers to the object instead of DOM
    * event selectors are always scoped to the container DOM if available

-For full example, have a look at 'example.html'
+For full example, have a look at 'example-full.html'

+For quick start without any need to reuse your module, go to 'example-simple.html' for a quick check

+All the examples are self-explanatory.